5 Important Questions to Answer When Getting a Basement Dehumidifier

 Dehumidifier size

 When determining the size of the dehumidifier, one thing to consider is the square footage of your basement.
 In addition, check the tank capacity of the dehumidifier to ensure it will effectively control humidity for several hours.
-Another thing to check is if the product is compact enough to fit your basement space without appearing too bulky.
+Another thing to check is if the product is compact enough to fit your cellar space without appearing too bulky.

 Dehumidifier type